Credit card companies are tightening credit lines

 Subprime and no-score approvals aren’t due to a lack of effort, either; subprime borrowers send in more applications than superprime borrowers, and those without a credit score are close behind in third.

 If you do get approved, the amount of money you’ll be able to charge on your card varies significantly depending on the kind of card you apply for.
-Unsecured credit cards now average a credit line of more than $1,800, while cards focused on subprime borrowers average about $800 and secured cards average just over $500.
+Unsecured credit cards now average a credit line of more than $1,800, while cards focused on subprime borrowers average about $800 and secured cards average slightly over $500.

 Hoping you can borrow more in the future?
 You’re more likely to get a credit line increase with an unsecured card (40-65% of the time) or a subprime-focused card (40-80%) than with a private label (less than 30%) or secured card (0-40%).
 On the flip side, your chances of borrowing less in the future also depends on the type of card.
 Credit line decreases typically occur with unsecured cards (4-6%) and private label cards (1-3.5%), but virtually not at all with secured or subprime-focused cards.